SoftHu/tos_avg/Zh/Liliana.md

 Start -->1775339972760918[<b>Speaker 👉 Liliana:</b>
 \nI'm packed and ready to explore a bit further out today!
 I'll let you know what flowers I find.]
 Start -->1775339972760922[<b>Speaker 👉 Liliana:</b>
-\nCan you take me down to the fox ruins later?
+\nCan you take me down to the &lbrace;location.10&rbrace; later?
 I want to take a look at some of the murals!]
 Start -->1775339972760926[<b>Speaker 👉 Liliana:</b>
 \nI might swing by the farm later...
 I hope that's okay!]
 Start -->1775339972760930[<b>Speaker 👉 Liliana:</b>